Conviso-Archives/drone_template/README.md

 All analysis plugins should be installed inside the [Analysis Directory](lib/analysis) and in order to be loaded by the Drone have to be compliant with some standards:

  - Module name: "SOMETHING_analysis.rb" (e.g. "blacklist_analysis" or "replace_analysis")
- - All plugins expect receive a issue or a set of issues which each issue use the [Issue Internal Format](#issue-internal-format)
+ - All plugins expect receive a issue or a set of issues;
+ - Each issue should be formatted as specified by the [Issue Internal Format](#issue-internal-format) Document;
  - If a individual analysis plugin returns a empty hash ("{}") the current analysed issue will be ignored by the Drone.
  - All Analysis modules should extend the "[Analysis Interface](lib/analysis/interface.rb)"
+ - A Bulk analysis module should have a constant named "BULK";

 An individual analysis module should have the following pattern: